cpjobling/eglm03-textbook/_build/07/1/intro2ss.md

   u &=& i_1 + i_2 \label{eq:l13e4}\\
   v_{31} &=& v_{32} + v_{21} \label{eq:l13e5}\end{eqnarray}$$

 Since the system "source" is $u$, we can construct the block diagram systematically by tracing the equations through from the source.

 We also introduce the additional constraint that we would like the derivative terms $dv_{31}/dt$ and $di_1/dt$ to appear as inputs to integrator blocks whose outputs are therefore

+Integrator equations

 $$\begin{eqnarray}
   v_{31} = \int \frac{dv_{31}}{dt} dt \label{eq:l13e6}\\